huanxuantian/Sockman/sockman/README.md

 WorkFlow
 ========
-pull from gerrit ,modify git,commit with changeid(autogen) template,push change to remote refs/for/<branch> ,verify and sumbit in gerrit,merge into git rep ,pull from gerrit.
+pull from gerrit

+modify git data

+commit with changeid(autogen) template

+push change to remote refs/for/<branch>

+verify and sumbit in gerrit

+merge into git repo

+pull from gerrit again

+creat tags

+push tags

+pull from gerrit again(optional)